arika0093/BlazorPathHelper/docs/en/Features/MenuBuilder/MenuCustomization.md

 }
 ```

-Resource keys are passed, so use those keys for display.
+The resource key is passed, so use it for display on the UI side.

 ```csharp title="Menu.razor"
 @inject IStringLocalizer<Localize> Localizer